kablaa/CTF-Workshop/guide.md

 ### 1.1 Static Analysis

+#### Objdump
+`objdump` is a critical tool for most things regarding executables.
+It allows you to convert the executable into it's assembly equivalent, allowing you to read the instructions it will be executing when it is running.
+The main command that will be used is: `objdump -d -M intel <input file name> > <output file>`.
+The output file shold have a `.asm` extention.
+After you have decompiled the binary, you may open up the output file in your favorite text editor.
+Then, search for the `<main>`function.

 #### Strings
-`strings` is a standard tool for most linux systems that allows you to search for all strings within a particular file.
+`strings` is a standard tool for most Linux systems that allows you to search for all strings within a particular file.
 This is very handy for finding bits and pieces of static data within a binary, as you do not have to search for it by hand in a hex editor.
 For options and how to use them, `man strings` will tell you everything you need to know (really, its an easy tool to use).

 #### File
 `file` is a tool that attempts to provide basic information regarding what type of file you provide it.
 This can be helpful for identifying how to approach a particular binary.
 An example can be seen below, where we run it against a basic executable: